chriskipp/aiowebapp/README.md

 ## Features

-This repository is mainly ment as a skelleton for a aiohttp based app, including certain features like login or nginx-reverse-proxy out-of-the-box.
-Beside this there are a hand full of sub applications including a database manager and search engines as examples on how to use this skelleton.
-Features include:
+This repository is mainly ment as a skelleton for aiohttp based webapps, including certain features like login or (http/https) nginx-reverse-proxy out-of-the-box.
+Beside this there are a hand full of tools including a database manager a redis based search engine or a nominatim based search engine for geographic entities as examples on how to use this skelleton.
+Further features include:

 ### Container based features
 - [aiohttp](https://github.com/aio-libs/aiohttp) is used as a asyncronous web server